 For some types of constructions and for additional durability, organic or complex protective coatings may be used.
 Type and thickness of faces are always indicated for every shipment.
-PH Insulation offers panels with metal faces from 0.35 mm to 0.7 mm thick.
+PH Insulation offers panels with metal faces from 0.4 mm to 0.7 mm thick.
+Minimum thickness of panels with metal faces made with stainless steel is 0,4 mm, maximum - 0,6 mm.

 The minimum yield strength of stainless faces is shown in Table 5.
 The chemical composition of faces and their physical properties meet the requirements of GOST 5632-14 standard.
 PH Insulation uses steel sheets and rolls (GOST 19904-90) or similar imported products (AISI 304 for the food industry, and AISI 430 for general purposes).

+Table 5.
 Technical characteristics of metal facings of panels

 Minimum yield strength 280 MPa

 Maximum yield strength 320 MPa

 Ultimate tensile strength 360 MPa

-Elongation 0.00%
+Elongation 30%

-Total weight of zinc coating on both faces > 275 g/m 2
+Total weight of zinc coating on both faces 100 g/m2

-Average thickness of zinc coating ≥ 20 μm
+Average thickness of zinc coating 6 μm

 Standard width of steel sheet 1250 mm

 Average thickness of polyester coating (for painted faces) 25-30 μm